justdunno/copyPasteResearch/README.md

     Figure 1:
     ![image](https://github.com/justdunno/PicsForMyReadmes/blob/master/Figure_1.png)

     According to the Figure 1 above, the pyperclip method clearly cost the much more time than other methods because it access the computer's clipboard each time for putting text into it and retrieving text from it.
-Addtionally, if we use pyperclip method for too many times, it would prevent users from using clipboard features correctly for doing other things since the clipboard is constantly occupied by this cut/paste method.
+Additionally, if we use pyperclip method for too many times, it would prevent users from using clipboard features correctly for doing other things since the clipboard is constantly occupied by this cut/paste method.

     Figure 2:
     ![image](https://github.com/justdunno/PicsForMyReadmes/blob/master/Figure_2.png)